 Scandinavia Weather in May

-Unfortunately, it is unlikely that visitors will be able to see the aurora borealis, or Northern Lights, in May.
-But they might be able to witness another wonder of the natural world: the "midnight sun."
+It is unlikely that visitors will be able to see the aurora borealis, or northern lights, in May, but they might be able to witness another wonder of the natural world: the "midnight sun."
 This phenomenon occurs in late spring and early summer in latitudes north of the Arctic Circle (as well as south of the Antarctic Circle).
-As its colloquial name implies, the sun is visible at midnight from mid-May until the end of July in Scandinavian countries, especially in Norway at the North Cape (Nordkapp).
+The sun is visible at midnight from mid-May until the end of July in Scandinavian countries, especially in Norway at the North Cape (Nordkapp).
 With proper weather conditions, the sun can be visible at any time of day.
 This is great for travelers planning long days outdoors, as there will be sufficient light for outdoor activities around the clock.
 But be advised the midnight sun can wreak havoc on sleep cycles, especially for those who haven't experienced 24-hour sunlight before.

 What to Pack